 - Jerky Open/Close – It’s not that the open and close is difficult, technically it can be done with one hand, but the motion isn’t as smooth as butter, to say it nicely.
 Definitely not a deal breaker but just something noticeable in comparison to its competitors.

-- Questionable Carry-on – Most airlines from Easyjet to British Airways set their carryon limitations at 56 x 45 x 25 cm and the Ergobaby Metro comes in at 52 x 54 x 23 cm.
-So will the Ergobaby Metro be allowed on a plane even with it’s slightly larger dimensions?
-The answer: Maybe.
-I think it would fit in the overhead compartments but it might take some persuasion at the airline gate.
+- Questionable Carry-on – Most airlines from Easyjet to British Airways set their carryon limitations at 56 x 45 x 25 cm and the Ergobaby Metro comes in at 52 x 44 x 23 cm.
+So will the Ergobaby Metro be allowed on a plane?
+The answer: It should, but it looks bigger than a lot of other travel strollers so it might take some persuasion at the airline gate.

 So who is this stroller for?
 Pretty much everyone, if you ask me.
 It’d be great if you’re car bound or perfect for city dwellers on public transport.
 It would work for newborns and for toddlers up to about 4 years old.
 It’s light enough to bring it everywhere and small enough to stash it anywhere.
 I’m pretty smitten with this puppy and wish it had a buggy board with seat attachment so I could make it my everyday wagon for my two crazies.